-The report should consist of two parts:

-- Part I Organization of work, references to and possible summary of contributions and/or documents issued during a meeting, main results, directive for future work, planned meetings of working parties, sub-working parties and rapporteur groups, and condensed liaison statements endorsed at the study group or working party level. - Part II Draft Recommendations or modified Recommendations accepted by the meeting as mature.
+The report should concisely present the following: organization of work; references to and possible summary of contributions and/or documents issued during a meeting; main results, including a status of new and/or revised Recommendations consented, determined or under development; directive for future work; planned meetings of working parties, sub-working parties and rapporteur groups; and condensed liaison statements endorsed at the study group or working party level.

-1.6.2 To assist TSB in this task, the study group or working party may arrange for delegates to draft some parts of the report.
+- 1.6.2 To assist TSB in this task, the study group or working party may arrange for delegates to draft some parts of the report.
 TSB should coordinate this drafting work.
-If necessary, the meeting will set up an editorial group to improve the texts of draft Recommendations in the ITU official and working languages.

-1.6.3 If possible, the report shall be submitted for approval before the end of the meeting; otherwise, it shall be submitted to the chairman of the meeting for approval.

-1.6.4 When existing and already translated ITU-T texts have been used for some parts of the report, a copy of the report annotated with references to the original sources should also be sent to TSB.
-If the report contains ITU-T figures, the ITU-T reference number should not be deleted even if the figure has been modified.

-1.6.5 Individual reports of meetings should be accessible online to appropriate users as soon as electronic versions of these documents are available to TSB.

-1.6.6 ITU-T participating bodies are authorized to transmit study group or working party reports and documents to any experts they consider it expedient to consult, except where the study group or working party concerned has specifically decided that its report, or a document, is to be treated as confidential.

-1.6.7 The report of a study group's first meeting in the study period shall include a list of all the rapporteurs appointed.
+If necessary, the meeting will set up an editorial group to improve the texts of draft Recommendations in the official languages of the Union. - 1.6.3 If possible, the report shall be submitted for approval before the end of the meeting; otherwise, it shall be submitted to the chairman of the meeting for approval. - 1.6.4 When existing and already translated ITU-T texts have been used for some parts of the report, a copy of the report annotated with references to the original sources should also be sent to TSB.
+If the report contains ITU-T figures, the ITU-T reference number should not be deleted even if the figure has been modified. - 1.6.5 Individual reports of meetings should be accessible online to appropriate users as soon as electronic versions of these documents are available to TSB. - 1.6.6 ITU-T participating bodies are authorized to transmit study group or working party reports and documents to any experts they consider it expedient to consult, except where the study group or working party concerned has specifically decided that its report, or a document, is to be treated as confidential. - 1.6.7 The report of a study group's first meeting in the study period shall include a list of all the rapporteurs appointed.
 This list shall be updated, as required, in subsequent reports.